Rod Bryden

-Roderick M. Bryden (born March 13, 1941) is a prominent Ottawa business executive.
+Roderick M. Bryden (born March 13, 1941) is a Canadian businessman.
+He served as a prominent Ottawa business executive.
 He is best known as the former owner of the Ottawa Senators of the National Hockey League from 1992 until 2003.

 Biography

 Bryden was born in Port Elgin, New Brunswick.
 He obtained a B.A.
 Hon.
 Ec., from Mount Allison University in Sackville, New Brunswick; an LLB, University of New Brunswick, Fredericton; and an LLM, University of Michigan, Ann Arbor.

 He taught law at the University of Saskatchewan as assistant law professor, from 1966 to 1969 before moving to Ontario, where he held a succession of positions in the Canadian federal government.

 In 1974, Bryden founded Systemhouse Ltd., a computer integration firm where he served as president or chairman until 1991.
 In 1979, he founded Paperboard Industries Corporation (PIC) by purchasing Trent Valley Paperboard Mills.
 He served as chairman of PIC until 1991.
 Both companies were enjoying annual revenues of over $700 million when he stepped down that year.

 In 1992, Bryden became CEO of Terrace Corporation, the principal owner of the new Ottawa Senators NHL franchise.
 In 1993, he became the franchise's Chairman and Governor.
 In 1994, construction on the Palladium arena (later the Corel Centre and Scotiabank Place, Now the Canadian Tire Centre) was begun by the Palladium Corporation, of which Bryden was the owner and chairman.
 The arena opened in 1996.